vanesp/loxone-rutenbeck/README.md

 Then it is a simple matter of sending a command using standard Loxone virtual
 output: OUT1 1 to switch on relay 1, OUT3 0 to switch off relay 3.

-The UDP-command must be send to Port 30303 and end with Hex 0H
+The UDP-command must be send to Port 30303 and end with Hex 0H.

+The problem I ran into however, is that like all other settings, the Rutenbeck device loses those settings, and therefore UDP access, at random times, although frequently related to power cycling.
+I therefore looked for a way of controlling the lights without having to change the Rutenbeck configuration.

+## Control via http

+By carefully looking at the code of the Rutenbeck, I found that it is possible to control the relays directly.

+A request to `http://192.168.0.3/leds.cgi=X&value=Ein` allows led X (where X = 1..4) relay 1 to be switched on.
+Changing Ein to Aus switches it off.

 ## Reading status